-Implemented To be updated in June 2018 report Target date: June 2018
+Partially Implemented To be updated in June 2018 report Target date: May 2019

 DEPARTMENT UPDATE AS OF JUNE 2018: This recommendation was completed in June 2018 when ORS prepared a comprehensive annual budget document covering the entire aggregate expense of administering each plan.
 The comprehensive annual budget was included in MBA #1, with MBA #2 showing the investment fee analysis.
 Both MBAs were approved by City Council in June 2018.
+The auditors would like to see this happen again in the next budget cycle and once it does, they will consider it completed.